AssemblyScript/website/src/examples/mandelbrot.md

   env: {
     memory
   },
-  JSMath: Math
+  Math
 }).then(({ exports }) => {
 ```

 because using the [loader](../loader.md) is not ultimately necessary here (no managed objects are exchanged).
-If the loader is used instead, it will automatically provide `JSMath`.
+If the loader is used instead, it will automatically provide JavaScript's `Math`.

 Some browsers may restrict `fetch`ing local resources when just opening `index.html` now, but one can set up a local server as a workaround: